calebrussel77/swarm/README.md

 - **Swarm**: A collection of agents working together to accomplish tasks.
 - **Hive**: A factory for creating swarms with shared configuration.
 - **Context**: Shared information that can be updated and accessed by agents within a swarm.
-- **handover**: Transferring control from one agent to another; achieved by a tool call.
+- **Handover**: Transferring control from one agent to another; achieved by a tool call.

 ### Agents
 Agents are defined using the `Agent` class.
 By design, agents are stateless.